yhzhu99/colacare-playground/src/assets/rebuttal.md

 We thank Reviewers #vxpv and #JUfE for recognizing the paper's clear and well-written presentation.
 We appreciate Reviewers #vxpv, #mvV9, and #JUfE for acknowledging the promising direction and originality of our LLM-based approach in healthcare.
 We thank Reviewers #mvV9, #GWg2, and #JUfE for recognizing the effectiveness of our **well-designed agent-based architecture**, particularly the collaboration between DoctorAgents and MetaAgent for robust decision-making.
 We thank Reviewers #vxpv and #mvV9 for highlighting our work's **potential impact on healthcare professionals and clinical decision-making**.
 Furthermore, we appreciate Reviewers #KcGx, #GWg2 and #JUfE's recognition of our **comprehensive evaluation** across multiple real-world datasets (MIMIC-IV, CDSL, and ESRD), which demonstrated consistently better performance over baseline models.

+We have thoroughly addressed reviewer concerns across several key aspects:

+1. Multi-agent collaboration effectiveness and coordination
+2. Comprehensive experiments with additional LLMs and SOTA baselines
+3. Systematic human evaluation with experienced medical practitioners
+4. Detailed ablation studies validating our design choices.

+For reviewers' convenience, we have made complete code (https://colacare.netlify.app/code), available questionnaires (https://colacare.netlify.app/questionnaire), case studies (https://colacare.netlify.app/case), prompt designs (https://colacare.netlify.app/prompt), and our full rebuttal (https://colacare.netlify.app/rebuttal) at our anonymous website: https://colacare.netlify.app.

+ColaCare represents a significant advancement in clinical decision support by bridging the gap between structured EHR analysis and clinical reasoning.
+Our framework's demonstrated effectiveness, interpretability, and alignment with expert clinical judgment position it to meaningfully impact healthcare delivery and patient outcomes.
+We are committed to further developing and validating ColaCare to ensure its practical value in clinical settings.

 Best regards,
 Authors of Paper #542